nkvamaks/oligoshell_calc/README.md

     <strong>New Tool: TaqMan Finder</strong>
 </p>
 <p>
     This tool simplifies the process of finding matching primers and probes for TaqMan assays within your specified target sequence.
-By providing the exact (single isotope) masses of both primers and the probe, chemical modifications of the probe, length of the amplicon, and the reference sequence (RefSeq), you can easily identify compatible components for your assay.
+By providing the exact (single isotope) masses of both primers and the probe, chemical modifications of the probe, length of the amplicon, and the reference sequence (RefSeq), you can easily identify compatible components of your assay.
 </p>
 <p>
     <strong>Sequence Input Guidelines:</strong>